jruby/jrubyfx/README.md

 Once the gem is installed, just run a ruby file that uses it normally.

 **NOTE:** If you don't have JRuby installed as the `ruby` command, use `jruby -S rake` instead of `rake`.
-If you are using RVM, this does not apply to you.
+If you are using RVM, this does not apply to you (though make sure you `rvm use jruby`).

 Creating a Jar
 --------------